 Cormorant Road Gateway Proposal

 Our commitment to Newcastle goes beyond a business imperative.
-We wish to shape, change and improve the public realm through our craft
+We wish to shape, change and improve the public realm through our craft.

 Location